dragonflydb/documentation/docs/command-reference/server-management/auth.md

 **ACL categories:** @fast, @connection

 The AUTH command authenticates the current connection.
 If the `username` is omitted, it implies the user `default` from ACL.
-Dragonfly will deny any command executed by the just connected clients, unless the connection gets authenticated via `AUTH`.
+Dragonfly will deny any command executed by the already connected clients, unless the connection gets authenticated via `AUTH`.

 If the password provided via AUTH matches the configured password, the server replies with the `OK` status code and starts accepting commands.
 Otherwise, an error is returned and the clients needs to try a new password.

-Note, that `requirepass` now also changes the ACL default user `password`.
+Note that `requirepass` also changes the ACL default user `password`.

 ## Security notice